 The Vault

 New for 2019, this opened as a bistro and bar in the former Antiques Shop on the top corner of Church Street.
 The layout is a bistro at ground level and a cellar bar down some steps.
-This is aimed up-market, and is described by its owners as: 'A contemporary bistro restaurant with a speakeasy cocktail bar underneath.
+This is aimed up-market, and described by its owners as: 'A contemporary bistro restaurant with a speakeasy cocktail bar underneath.
 Situated in the heart of Penistone'.

 A special menu item is 'Hanging kebabs.'
 There are vegetarian options, sandwiches, full meals and, initially, breakfasts on the menu.
 It looks as though they have stopped doing the breakfasts.
 More on this if or when I visit.
 Facebook.